vipickering/vincentp/_posts/2016-09-23-use-cases-for-calc.md

 calc(50vh – 1/2 the height of element);
 ```

 50vh is always half the height of the viewport, so we position the element half way down the screen.
-But this isn't the absolute centre because we haven't taken in to account the height of the object.
+But this isn’t the absolute centre because we haven’t taken in to account the height of the object.
 So we need to remove half the height of the object from the distance to get the final result.

 ## 100% fluid width next to a fixed element